 “I am honored to receive this award from MSPRA, which recognizes the importance of transparent communication within education,” said Dr. Menzel.
 “This award reflects the hard work of the WISD team to ensure we maintain ongoing two-way communication using a variety of tools to ensure equitable access and opportunities in support of public education.”

 Congratulations, Dr. Scott Menzel and the WISD team!

-Michelle Ready Receives 2017 Gerri Allen School Communicator Award
+Diane Bauman, APR, Receives 2018 Gerri Allen School Communicator Award

 2018-19 Superintendent Communicator

-Dr. Scott Menzel, center, received the 2018-19 Superintendent of the Year Award from MSPRA Executive Director Gerri Allen (left).
+Dr. Scott Menzel, Washtenaw Intermediate School District Superintendent (center) received the 2018-19 Superintendent of the Year Award from MSPRA Executive Director Gerri Allen (left).
 He was nominated by WISD Communication Specialist Emma Jackson (right).

 Communication Contest Award History